irvingpop/irvingpop.github.io/source/_posts/2015-04-20-tuning-the-chef-server-for-scale.markdown

 * The interval and splay of Chef client runs
   * 1000 nodes every hour == 500 nodes every 30 minutes
   * Insufficient splay can cause a "stampede condition" on the Chef server.
 Splay should be equal to the interval in order to get maximum smoothness of request load.
-* The number and complexity of search requests performed during each Chef run
+* The number and complexity of search requests and databag fetches performed during each Chef run
 * The number of cookbooks depended on for each Chef run.
 More cookbooks adds loading to the depsolver and also to the Bookshelf service which serves cookbooks
 * The size of node data, which we've seen range from 32kb to 5MB (the default maximum is 1MB but can be increased).
 This adds load to the indexing service (opscode-expander) as well as to Solr